» Command: init

 Re-running init with an already-initialized backend will update the working

 directory to use the new backend settings.
-Depending on what changed, this
+Either

--force-copy option suppresses these prompts and answers "yes" to the
+these prompts and answers "yes" to the migration questions.
+This implies

 To skip backend configuration, use